vaersaagod/seomate/README.md

 ### previewEnabled [bool|array]
 *Default: `true`*
 Enable the "SEO Preview" preview target in the Control Panel everywhere (`true`), nowhere (`false`) or only for particular sections and category groups (array of section and/or category group handles; e.g. `['news', 'events', 'homepage']`).
 _Regardless of this config setting, the "SEO Preview" preview target is only ever added to sections and category groups with URLs._
-_Preview targets is a Craft Pro feature only.
-Nothing we can do about that._

 ### previewLabel [string|null]
 *Default: "SEO Preview"*